seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Your single bond; and, in a merry sport,
 If you repay me not on such a day,
 In such a place, such sum or sums as are
-Express’d in the condition, let the forfeit
+Express'd in the condition, let the forfeit
 Be nominated for an equal pound
 Of your fair flesh, to be cut off and taken
 In what part of your body pleaseth me.

 **ANTONIO**
-Content, i’ faith: I’ll seal to such a bond
+Content, i' faith: I'll seal to such a bond
 And say there is much kindness in the Jew.

 **BASSANIO**
 You shall not seal to such a bond for me:
-I’ll rather dwell in my necessity.
+I'll rather dwell in my necessity.

 **ANTONIO**
 Why, fear not, man; I will not forfeit it:
-Within these two months, that’s a month before
+Within these two months, that's a month before
 This bond expires, I do expect return
 Of thrice three times the value of this bond.